Baltic Exchange (building): Sale of building and new life

 After years on the market, in June 2006 an Estonian businessman, Eerik-Niiles Kross, found an advertisement for the components of the Baltic Exchange building on SalvoWEB while trawling the web for reclaimed flooring.
 He and his business partner Heiti Hääl bought the Baltic Exchange elements for £800,000 from Dennis Buggins of Extreme Architecture, and in June 2007 49 containers were shipped via Felixstowe to Tallinn.
-The components sold included fifty crates with arches, staircases, marble columns, Britannia and others, and Kross and Hääl said they would rebuild the building in central Tallinn like "Lego".
+The components sold included fifty crates with arches, staircases, marble columns, a carving of Britannia and others, and Kross and Hääl said they would rebuild the building in central Tallinn like "Lego".

-As of 2010, site planning and construction had been postponed, due to the financial crisis of 2007–2008.
+As of 2010, site planning and construction had been postponed, due to the 2008 financial crisis.
 In June 2016, an exhibition was held to allow visitors to see the building's pediment.
 Due to financial problems and planning conflicts, the components had by then remained stored in their shipping containers for a decade.